 Winter storms on the west coast of Canada bring high water and waves to coastal regions.
 When combined with high tides (especially King Tides) these conditions can cause flooding and erosion.

-The British Columbia Ministry of Environment has partnered with Canada's Department of Fisheries and Oceans to develop a storm surge prediction system.
-The system uses an operational ocean model already in use at the Institute of Ocean Sciences in Sidney, B.C., and weather forecasts from Environment Canada and NOAA to calculate the difference between the predicted astronomical tide and actual sea surface height.
+The British Columbia Ministry of Environment has partnered with Canada's Department of Fisheries and Oceans to develop a storm surge prediction system (PDF).
+The system uses an operational ocean model already in use at the Institute of Ocean Sciences in Sidney, B.C., and weather forecasts from Environment Canada and National Oceanic Atmospheric Administration to calculate the difference between the predicted astronomical tide and actual sea surface height.

 Storm surge forecasts are updated daily and are used by emergency management professionals on B.C.’s coast to prepare for and mitigate the risks of damaging storm and high tide events.
 Improving information and awareness about storm surges is also an important component of preparing B.C. for sea level rise.